GithubUserAccountAmazing/Old-Reddit-Redirect/README.md

 ## Why use this script?

-Some users may prefer the old reddit design for various reasons, such as simplicity, familiarity, nostalgia, or performance.
+Some users may prefer the old reddit design for various reasons, such as simplicity, familiarity, or performance.
 This script saves you the hassle of manually changing the URL.

 ## How to use this script?